SDS Focus: Same Great Courses, New Names

 SDS 332 is now SDS 324E, Elements of Regression Analysis!

-SDS 324E Elements of Regression Analysis (replacing SDS 332 Statistical Models for Health/Behavior Sciences) A follow-up to an introductory statistics course, with an emphasis on the use of regression analysis in applied research.
+SDS 324E Elements of Regression Analysis (replacing SDS 332 Statistical Models for Health/Behavior Sciences) is a follow-up to an introductory statistics course, with an emphasis on the use of regression analysis in applied research.
 Topics may include: multiple linear regression; ANOVA; logistic regression; random and mixed effects models; and models for dependent data.
 Emphasis is placed on identification of appropriate statistical methods and interpretation of software output.
 R programming is introduced.

 Prerequisite: SDS 302F or SDS 320E (or SDS 302, 304, 306, 328M)